CharlieRosander/Utv-Web-Examinering/README.md

-# Pizza Shop
+# The Perfect Slice

-Pizza Shop is a web application built with Flask, SQLite, and pandas.
+The Perfect Slice is a web application built with Flask, SQLite, and pandas.
 It allows users to register, log in, view the menu, place orders, and manage their profile, while the admin can manage pizzas, orders, and users.
 The application features password hashing with Werkzeug and uses SQLAlchemy for database management.

 ## Features